AzelProductionsStudio/RBXL-26-Web-Extension/README.md

 ## Installation Instructions

 1. Download the `.zip` file.
 2. Extract it anywhere on your computer.
+3. Open the extracted folder, you'll see another folder named "RBXL-26", move the folder anywhere to your computer
-3. Open your browser:
+4. Open your browser:

 **Chrome:** go to `chrome://extensions`
 **Edge:** go to `edge://extensions`